ManonBoissat/Data-diggers/index.md

 The above barplot shows the distribution over the 20 first topics that were given by our BERTopic model.
 We see that the relationship between the USA and Russia takes up a lot of space in the New York Times.
 In second place, we find China and it capital.
 These two first topics dominate all others by far.
 It looks like New York Times is fond of ambiguous international relationships...
 Now look how impressive BERTopic is at clustering the other topics!

-In the figure below, one can find the interdistance map of the first 500 topics.
+In the two figures below, one can find the interdistance map of the first 500 topics and a hierarchical clusturing.
 {% include_relative visualize_topic_500.html %}

-On the next
 {% include_relative visualize_hierarchy.html %}
 # Let's focus now on economics topics:
 The selection of words related to economics has been done manually.